fpvandoorn/LogicColloquiumTutorial/README.md

 The Lean tutorial for Logic Colloquium 2023 will be a hands-on tutorial to learn to prove theorems in Lean.

-There are multiple ways to use Lean.

-* The recommended way for this tutorial is to use Gitpod.
-This requires an account on Github, Gitlab or Bitbucket (which is free to create).
+The recommended way for this tutorial is to use Gitpod.
+This means that Lean will not actually be running on your computer, but on a server remotely.
+This requires an account on Github, Gitlab or Bitbucket.

 Click the button below to get started!

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/fpvandoorn/LogicColloquiumTutorial)

+* Then login using an account on Github, Gitlab or Bitbucket, or create a new account if you don't have one yet.

+* On the "New Workspace" page, press "Continue".

+* Then you have to wait a minute for the remote server to download and install Lean.

+* Then open the file `LCTutorial/Introduction.lean`.
+You can do this from the file explorer, which is the left panel of the screen.
+If the file explorer isn't shown, you can reveal by clicking the second icon from the icon column on the left, showing two blank pages (just below the settings menu).

+### Other ways of using Lean

 * Alternatively you could use Github codespaces.